AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 - View the suggestion on the prompt panel to troubleshoot Site2Cloud tunnel down issue

-- Follw the next step to view logs if needed
+- Follow the next step to view logs if needed

 Troubleshoot the keyword in the Diagnostics Action "Show logs"
 --------------------------------------------------------------